Curious-Nikhil/Solar-System-Simulator/README.md

 **Ideas**

-1. How to find the angle between two planets -
+1.How to find the angle between two planets -
   Nu2 - Nu1 = 44 degrees for Hohmanns Tranfer
-2.

 ### Credits